VladislavCherepanov/Neural-Random-Vortex-Methods/README.md

-# Neural-Random-Vortex-Methods
+# Neural Networks-based Random Vortex Methods for Modelling Incompressible Flows

-A repository with code for the paper **"Neural Networks-based Random Vortex Methods for Modelling Incompressible Flows"**.
+A repository with the official implementation code for the paper **"Neural Networks-based Random Vortex Methods for Modelling Incompressible Flows"**.

 The packages used in the implementation: PyTorch, NumPy, Matplotlib, OS